 It is unknown how many people in the general population are emotionally and sexually attracted to children or pubescent adolescents.
 Evidence suggests that many, perhaps most, adults may have a limited level of such feelings, but they are subordinate to their feelings for adults (Fedora et al., 1992; Freund, 1981; Freund & Costell, 1970; Hall et al., 1995; Quinsey et al., 1975; Briere & Runtz, 1989; Smiljanich & Briere, 1996; Becker-Blease et al., 2006).

 However, some adults are preferentially attracted to underage youth.
 We refer to these individuals as minor-attracted persons, or “MAPs.”
 Most of those who have been identified are males, and current theories about age-related sexual preference posit that males are more likely to be attracted to younger persons than females (Seto, 2017; Pedersen, 2017).
-Experts estimate that 0.5% to 7% of all males are preferentially attracted to younger children or adolescents (Abel & Harlow, 2001; Farella, 2002; Feierman, 1990; West, 1998; Blanchard, 2012), although there is no solid data to support these figures.
-If these experts are correct, then between 600,000 and 8 million men in the U.S. are preferentially attracted to children or adolescents, and between 60,000 and 800,000 adolescent boys are themselves preferentially attracted to younger children or adolescents.
+Experts estimate that 0.5% to 5% of all males are preferentially attracted to younger children or adolescents (Abel & Harlow, 2001; Farella, 2002; Feierman, 1990; West, 1998; Blanchard, 2012), although there is no solid data to support these figures.
+If these experts are correct, then between 600,000 and 6 million men in the U.S. are preferentially attracted to children or younger adolescents, and between 60,000 and 600,000 adolescent boys are themselves preferentially attracted to children or adolescents younger than themselves.
 (More details)

 No one chooses to be emotionally and sexually attracted to children or adolescents.
 The cause is unknown; in fact, the development of attraction to adults is not understood.
 A large number of theories involving hormonal influences, genetics, evolutionary processes, negative socialization, poor parental relationships, and childhood sexual experiences have been proposed, but most have not been tested scientifically.
 Studies also normally use a samples of offenders, making it difficult to generalize results to non-forensic samples, and measure correlational, rather than causal, relationships.
 Evidence for heritability seems scant at best (Alanko et al., 2013).
 Current research has largely been done in the field of neuropsychology: Several studies implicate structural and functional differences in parts of the brain that may lead to a preferential attraction to children (Tenbergen et al., 2015), while others suggest childhood head traumas (Blanchard et al., 2003), but causation in the general population has not been established.
 There is no evidence to support the common belief that attraction to children or adolescents in adulthood is due to childhood sexual abuse (Freund & Kuban, 1993; Garland & Dougher, 1990; Hall, 1996; Li, 1990a; Bailey, Bernhard, & Hsu, 2016).
 (More details)